wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 ## MPP

 - [Presto #Project#](https://prestodb.io/): Presto is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.

+- [Materialize #Project#](https://materialize.com/docs/): Materialize is a streaming database for real-time applications.
+Materialize accepts input data from a variety of streaming sources (e.g. Kafka) and files (e.g. CSVs), and lets you query them using SQL.

 ## Business Intelligence